 This is a marathon of failed emotional connections.
 What could be more passive than a dead teenager looking down on the people in her former life, not necessarily interacting but echoing her presence in a faded, reflexive way?
 Caring about Susie, beyond the basic empathy we feel for a murdered 14-year-old, is almost impossible in her state in the film.
 She does little more than look down on her family and regard her limbo with wonder.
 Her presence in the In-Between has no real meaning conveyed—what is her purpose there?
 Susie doesn’t know or question what she must do before she can move on, and when she eventually figures it out, it’s so late in the game that the viewer has lost interest.
 She’s not lingering for any purpose communicated in her narration or actions.
 She just remains behind, if only to give the audience an excuse to watch her family with her.

 Meanwhile, the living characters spend their time brooding over the loss of Susie.
 Her mother refuses to address the problem until the final moments; she’s the kind of mother who abandons her two youngest children because she can’t cope with losing her eldest.
 Too bad, because Weisz was the best thing onscreen until her character disappears altogether.
-At least Susie’s father Jack is proactive, obsessive even about catching the killer.
+At least Susie’s father Jack is proactive, obsessive even, about catching the killer.
 Although, Wahlberg is clearly in over his head with the role.
 But therein resides a problem.
 Jackson isn’t quite sure if he wants to make a drama about people coming to terms with the death of a loved one, or if he wants to make a suspenseful thriller about catching a murderer.
-He doesn’t decide, so instead, he smashes the two together and neither receive full attention.
+He doesn’t decide, so instead, he smashes the two together, and neither receives full attention.
 The detective story, with Jack hunting for clues to his daughter’s murderer in the neighborhood, lasts until Jack gets hurt, and then Wahlberg almost disappears from the film.